kammas/aws-playground/Notes on AC SAP/Notes.md

 Geolocation: Multiple records with same name and type, specifying location DEFAULT/Continent/Country.
 Tries to find resource looking a match based on Country THEN Continent THEN Default.
 Helps fetching continent by location <p>
 Multi-value: Multiple records with same name + each health check.
 Returns all records that are healthy<p>
 ##  [**NEW**] Gateway Endpoint Refresher (11:41)
 Provide private access to S3 and DynamoDB (without them to be public accessible).
-Per service , per region (region specific) - HA
+Per service , per region (region specific) - HA<p>
 Prefix list added to route table.
-Endpoint policy can control access of the endpoint.
+Endpoint policy can control access of the endpoint. <p>
-Use cases: a)Access to a private VPC to S3 and DynamoDB without internet, b)Allow access to S3 from gateway endpoint ONLY (not from other subnets)
+Use cases: a)Access to a private VPC to S3 and DynamoDB without internet, b)Allow access to S3 from gateway endpoint ONLY (not from other subnets)<p>
-Endpoint Policy just controlls restrictions (like SCP)
+Endpoint Policy just controlls restrictions (like SCP)<p>
 ##  [**NEW**] Interface Endpoint Refresher (11:14)
 Provide private access to ALL EXCEPT S3 and DynamoDB (without them to be public accessible).
-Per subnet ENI added - NOT HA Endpoint provides NEW service endpoint DNS for the service REGIONAL and ZONAL.
-Endpoint policy can control access of the endpoint.
+Per subnet ENI added - NOT HA<p>
+Endpoint provides NEW service endpoint DNS for the service REGIONAL and ZONAL.
+Endpoint policy can control access of the endpoint.<p>
 Support Security Groups controlling network access of Endpoints.
-For TCP and IPv4 ONLY.
+For TCP and IPv4 ONLY. <p>
-Uses PrivateLink (technology allowing AWS or 3rd Party services injected to my VPC with ENI) Without Private DNS Private Instances go through ENI and Public ones through IGW With Private DNS (default) the default DNS is overriden and Public and Private instances go through ENI Endpoint Policy just controlls restrictions (like SCP)
+Uses PrivateLink (technology allowing AWS or 3rd Party services injected to my VPC with ENI)<p>
+Without Private DNS Private Instances go through ENI and Public ones through IGW<p>
+With Private DNS (default) the default DNS is overriden and Public and Private instances go through ENI<p>
+Endpoint Policy just controlls restrictions (like SCP)<p>
 ##  VPC Endpoint Policies & Bucket Policies (12:11)
-Endpoint Policy just controlls restrictions (like SCP) Bucket Policy can allow access to specific VPCs
+Endpoint Policy just controlls restrictions (like SCP)<p>
+Bucket Policy can allow access to specific VPCs<p>
 ##  [DEMO] Private S3 Buckets - PART1 - SETUP (8:39)
 ##  [DEMO] Private S3 Buckets - PART2 (17:19)
 ##  Advanced VPC DNS & DNS Endpoints (15:42)